-Flower watering – This is a chance to share our appreciation for the other person.
-We may mention specific instances that the other person said or did something that we had admired.
+Flower watering: This is a chance to share our appreciation for the other person.
+We may mention specific instances that the other person said or did something that we admired.
 This is an opportunity to shine light on the other’s strengths and contributions to the sangha and to encourage the growth of his or her positive qualities.

-Sharing regrets – We may mention any unskillfulness in our actions, speech or thoughts that we have not yet had an opportunity to apologize for.
+Sharing regrets: We may mention any unskillfulness in our actions, speech, or thoughts for which we have not yet had an opportunity to apologize.

-Expressing a hurt – We may share how we felt hurt by an interaction with another practitioner, due to his or her actions, speech or thoughts.
-(To express a hurt we should first water the other person’s flower by sharing two positive qualities that we have trully observed in him or her.
+Expressing a hurt: We may share how we felt hurt by an interaction with another practitioner due to his or her actions, speech, or thoughts.
+(To express a hurt we should first water the other person’s flower by sharing two positive qualities that we have truly observed in him or her.
 Expressing a hurt is often performed one on one with another practitioner rather than in the group setting.
 You may ask for a third party that you both trust and respect to be present, if desired.)

 The practice of Beginning Anew helps us develop our kind speech and compassionate listening.
-Begin Anew is a practice of recognition and appreciation of the positive elements within our Sangha.
+Beginning Anew is a practice of recognition and appreciation of the positive elements within our sangha.
 For instance, we may notice that our roommate is generous in sharing her insights, and another friend is caring towards plants.

-We can practice Beginning Anew everyday by expressing our appreciation for our fellow practitioners and apologizing right away when we do or say something that hurts them.
+We can practice Beginning Anew every day by expressing our appreciation for our fellow practitioners and apologizing right away when we do or say something that hurts them.
 We can politely let others know when we have been hurt as well.
-The health and happiness of the whole community depends on the harmony, peace and joy that exists between every member in the Sangha.
+The health and happiness of the whole community depends on the harmony, peace, and joy that exist between every person in the sangha.

-We may practice hugging meditation with a friend, our daughter, our father, our partner or even with a tree.
-To practice, we first bow and recognize the presence of each other.
-Then we can enjoy three deep conscious breaths to bring ourselves fully there.
-We then may open your arms and begin hugging.
-Holding each other for three in-and-out breaths.
+We may practice hugging meditation with a friend, our daughter, our father, our partner, or even with a tree.
+To practice, we first bow and recognize the presence of each other and enjoy three deep, conscious breaths to bring ourselves fully there.
+We may then open our arms and begin hugging, holding each other for three in-and-out breaths.
 With the first breath, we are aware that we are present in this very moment and we are happy.
 With the second breath, we are aware that the other is present in this moment and we are happy as well.
 With the third breath, we are aware that we are here together, right now on this earth, and we feel deep gratitude and happiness for our togetherness.
-We then may release the other person and bow to each other to show our thanks.
+We then release the other person and bow to each other to show our thanks.

 When we hug in such a way, the other person becomes real and alive.
-We do not need to wait until one of us is ready to depart for a trip, we may hug right now and receive the warmth and stability of our friend in the present moment.
+We do not need to wait until one of us is ready to depart for a trip; we may hug right now and receive the warmth and stability of our friend in the present moment.
 Hugging can be a deep practice of reconciliation.
-During the silent hugging, the message can come out very clear: “Darling, you are precious to me.
+During the silent hugging, the message be very clear: “Darling, you are precious to me.
 I am sorry I have not been mindful and considerate.
 I have made mistakes.
 Allow me to begin anew.
-I Promise.”
+I promise.”

 A Lazy Day is a day for us to be truly with the day without any schedule activities.
 We just let the day unfold naturally, timelessly.
 It is a day in which we can practice as we like.
 We may do walking meditation on our own or with a friend or do sitting meditation in the forest.
 We might like to read lightly or write home to our family or to a friend.

-It can be a day for us to look deeper at our practice and at our relations with others.
+It can be a day for us to look more deeply at our practice and at our relations with others.
 We may learn a lot about how we have been practicing.
-We may recognize what to do or not to do in order to bring more harmony into our practice.
-Sometimes, we may force ourselves too much in the practice, creating disharmony within and around us.
+We may recognize what to do or what not to do in order to bring more harmony into our practice.
+Sometimes we may force ourselves too much in the practice, creating disharmony within and around us.
 On this day, we have a chance to balance ourselves.
 We may recognize that we may simply need to rest or that we should practice more diligently.
-A Lazy Day is a gift for us and the Sangha to enjoy, in our own time and space.
+A Lazy Day is a gift for us and the sangha to enjoy in our own time and space.
 It is a very quiet day for everyone.

 Listening to a Dharma Talk